 What makes Pandora unique is its ability to recommend podcast episodes for each user.
 Its Podcast Genome Project (an offshoot of its Music Genome Project) uses a combination of algorithms and human curation to deliver hyper-personalized podcast recommendations based on more than 1,500 signals.

 Pandora doesn’t just recommend podcast shows.
 It recommends individual episodes based on user tastes.
 This makes it a fantastic opportunity to expose your show to new listeners.
+They don’t have to request your show.
+It will simply appear in their feed.
+This major benefit is why many of our users have asked us how to submit a podcast to Pandora.

 Pandora made its podcast library available to select users in 2018.
 They started with 100,000 episodes, but that has since grown to 600,000 episodes.
 Now that podcasts are available for all users, we expect it to grow tremendously, so you’ll want to submit your show as soon as possible.

-A Step-By-Step Guide On Submitting to Pandora Podcasts
+Pandora Podcast Submission: A Step-By-Step Guide On Submitting to Pandora Podcasts

 To help you take advantage of this new pool of listeners, we’ll walk you through the steps of adding your show to Pandora Podcasts.
+Follow these steps to complete your Pandora podcast submission.

 Step 1: Open a Pandora account

-You’ll need a Pandora account to submit content to Pandora’s engine.
+You’ll need a Pandora account to submit a podcast to Pandora’s engine.
 Visit the account creation page to get started.
 If you already have an account, you can skip this step (though many podcasters prefer to use a separate account for their show if they also use Pandora for personal use).

 Step 2: Find your RRS feed